Import Multiple Text Files in SQL Server with SSIS in 6 Easy Steps

 Add the CustomerID and the Filename as derived columns

-Now start the loading.
-The SSIS package loads the flat files into the database one by one, i.e., one data flow executed per file detected in the source folder.
-In this case, 3 iterations occur.
+The DTSX package loads the flat files into the database one by one.
+It means that the same data flow is executed one time per file detected in the source folder.
+In this case, 3 iterations occur, one per file.

 Clicking in the data flow, we notice that 16 lines are integrated in each iteration.